HIPAA Notice of Privacy Practices

 You have the right to:

-• Ask us to limit the information we use or share
+- Ask us to limit the health information we use or share

-• Get a list of those with whom we’ve shared your information for certain purposes
+- Get a list of those with whom we’ve shared your health information for certain purposes

 You have some choices in the way that we use and share information, such as how or whether we:

-• Provide information so that you may be located or rescued
+- Provide your health information to others so that you may be located

-We may use and share your information for various reasons, such as when we:
+We may use and share your health information for various reasons, such as when we:

-Each of the topics above is discussed in greater detail below.
+Each of the topics mentioned above is discussed in greater detail below.

 When it comes to your health information, you have certain rights.
 This section explains your rights and some of our responsibilities to help you.
 In each case, if you have questions about how to exercise your rights, please email us at email@example.com.